UNLAWFUL CONVERSION PREVENTION

 A Bharat where every child, woman, orphan, dalit, tribal, vulnerable isolated individual or family can live, learn, grow, and prosper without being targeted, trapped or uprooted from their civilizational identity.

-What this Fund will enable
+What this Program will do

-- Protect informed choice by exposing fraud, deception, coercion and other illegal inducements.
+1. Protect informed choice by exposing fraud, deception, coercion and other illegal inducements.

-- Support vulnerable communities (children, women, orphans, dalits, tribals etc) through legal and administrative support.
+2. Support vulnerable communities (children, women, orphans, dalits, tribals etc) through legal and administrative support.

-- Enable reclamation – lawfully support those who were misled and now want to return without any coercion.
+3. Enable reclamation – lawfully support those who were misled and now want to return without any coercion.

-- Build a child-centric ecosystem so the next generation grows with capability, dignity and scientific temper.
+4. Build a child-centric ecosystem so the next generation grows with capability, dignity and scientific temper.

-- Create standardized systems (SOPs, training, legal toolkits) so citizens can use the State’s own mechanisms effectively.
+5. Create standardized systems (SOPs, training, legal toolkits) so citizens can use the State’s own mechanisms effectively.

 Action Architecture